The time-honored traditions that we practice at Concord Hill nurture a child’s sense of self and social responsibility.

 We believe the fundamental values of respect and compassion start at the earliest ages and are learned through modeling and practicing small, everyday customs.

-Our entire community of students, parents, teachers, and staff celebrate Concord Hill traditions—we look forward to them, enjoy being a part of them, and take pride in watching children become accustomed to these social experiences.
+Our entire community of students, parents, teachers, and staff celebrate Concord Hill traditions.
+We look forward to them, enjoy being a part of them, and take pride in watching children become accustomed to these social experiences.
 Some of our traditions include:

 Early Morning Handshakes